 Adeia Renews Long-term Intellectual Property License with Foxtel

-New Agreement Enables Foxtel to Continue Delivering the Ultimate Entertainment Discovery Experience to Subscribers in Australia

-/EIN News/ -- SAN JOSE, Calif., Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Foxtel, Australia’s leading pay-TV platform, and Adeia Inc., the newly independent IP licensing business (Nasdaq: ADEA), today announced that Foxtel has signed a multi-year intellectual property (IP) license renewal.
-This agreement offers Foxtel’s pay-TV platform as well as Foxtel’s online streaming platforms, including Foxtel Now, Kayo, and Binge, ongoing access to Adeia’s industry-leading media technology patent portfolio.
+SAN JOSE, Calif., Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Foxtel, Australia's leading pay-TV platform, and Adeia Inc., the newly independent IP licensing business ADEA, today announced that Foxtel has signed a multi-year intellectual property (IP) license renewal.
+This agreement offers Foxtel's pay-TV platform as well as Foxtel's online streaming platforms, including Foxtel Now, Kayo, and Binge, ongoing access to Adeia's industry-leading media technology patent portfolio.

 "We believe that our relationship with Foxtel demonstrates how pay-TV and OTT providers around the world use Adeia's intellectual property to reach consumers in more innovative ways," said Dr. Mark Kokes, Chief Licensing Officer and General Manager of Adeia's media business.
 "We are proud to continue working with Foxtel, one of Australia's most innovative media companies, to enable the next-generation of entertainment technology."